dharani1015/NBA-Players-Visualization/README.md

 # NBA-Players-Visualization
-Data visualization aids NBA managers and scouts in analyzing player stats.
-Radial charts compare multiple metrics for a player, while scatter plots and bar graphs help identify trends and patterns.
-Comparing players helps scouts draft accordingly and coaches can train them based on strengths and weaknesses.
+Data visualization is valuable for analyzing NBA player statistics and helps managers and scouts make informed decisions about signing and trading players.
+Radial charts and 1D/2D visualization techniques are effective in comparing multiple variables and identifying trends and patterns.
+Comparing players helps determine their ability to play in various conditions, and coaches can use this information to improve their performance.